The Best U.S. Resorts for Uphill Skiing

 Jay Peak, renowned as one of the snowiest resorts in the Northeast, boasts more than 100 acres of gladed terrain.
 Known for its deep snow and remote feel, Jay has become a popular destination for those wanting to escape the crowds and get their fill of powder.
 The resort’s Uphill Policy allows skiers to access routes in the Stateside and Tramside Areas.
 Travelers can take Ullr’s Dream from the base to the summit, Paradise Meadow to Angel’s Wiggle to Northway to Sky Haus summit, or Montrealer to Jet Triple Chair.
 Note that these routes are only open during the ski resort’s operational hours.

-Uphill travel is free for Jay Peak guests so long as they stop by Tramside Customer Service to sign a waiver and grab an Uphill Travel Pass armband.
+Uphill travel is free for Jay Peak season pass holders and $50 for others.
+Anyone planning on participating needs to stop by Tramside Customer Service to sign a waiver and grab an Uphill Travel Pass armband.
 Armbands must be worn and visible while traveling uphill.
-The free pass helps the resort monitor uphill traffic and ensure skier safety.
-Expect challenging terrain and pristine backcountry conditions if you’re willing to work.
-Jay Peak’s slopes are often less crowded, which gives uphill skiers a sense of solitude rarely found at ski resorts.
-Before heading out, be sure to review Jay Peak’s safety guidelines and terrain details.
+Per the resort, the pass helps monitor uphill traffic and ensure skier safety.
+Expect challenging terrain and pristine backcountry conditions.
+If you’re willing to work, Jay Peak’s slopes are often less crowded, which gives uphill skiers a sense of solitude rarely found at ski resorts.
+Before heading out, be sure to review Jay Peak’s safety guidelines and terrain details

 Sugarbush, Vermont